TedStudley/Advection-Diffusion-Codes/Diffusion/1D/README.md

 Output
 ------
-Output is handled almost entirely through Eigen.
-The VectorXd object can be easily output to any output stream using `operator<<`.
-I have found it useful to output the transpose of the temperature vector, which can be done using the `VectorXd::transpose()` member function.
+Output is handled through the function `displayField`.
+There are two ways to call `displayField`, by either specifying an output stream, or simply sending the output to `stdout`.
+To send output to `stdout`, you may simply call `displayField (u, N)`, where `u` is the temperature field to display, and `N` is the number of subdivisions in each spatial direction.
+To sent output to an arbitrary output stream, call `displayField (u, N, stream)`, where `u` and `N` are defined as before, and `stream` is the output stream to be written to.

 Function Quickreference
 =======================